-These 'maps' aim to address one of the paradoxes of the Internet, namely that more and more of our time and our leisure and business activities are spent in virtual space and yet it is a space that is difficult to comprehend and mentally visualise.
-It is a space in which it is easy to get lost and confused.
+Paradoxically, more and more of our time and our leisure and business activities are spent in virtual space and yet it is a space that is difficult to comprehend and mentally visualise.
+Moreover, it is a space in which it is easy to get lost and confused.
 This is because, with the exception of the supporting infrastructure - fibre-optic cables, servers, satellites and so on - cyberspace is composed of computer code with no material existence.
-As a consequence, many of the projects that seek to map cyberspace are using processes of spatialisation (using visualization based on map principles) in order to make sense of its form and the transactions that take place there.
-Of particular significance to the members of the Society of Cartographers is that these projects are developing new mapping techniques that are pushing back the boundaries of cartography and how we interact with maps, creating new kinds of interactive and dynamic representations.
+As a consequence, many of the projects that seek to map cyberspace are using processes of spatialisation in order to make sense of its form and the transactions that take place there.
+Of particular significance to the geoinformatics community is that these projects are developing new mapping techniques that are pushing back the boundaries of cartography and how we interact with maps, creating new kinds of interactive and dynamic representations.